-Charleena Chavon Lyles, 30 years old, made a call for police assistance, summoning them to her home on a report of burglary.
-Responding officers Jason Anderson and Steven McNew of the Seattle Police Department, both white, described Lyles as presenting calmly at first, then suddenly brandishing a knife, eventually two.
+Charleena Chavon Lyles, 30, made a call for police assistance, summoning them to her home on a report of burglary.
+Responding officers Jason Anderson and Steven McNew of the Seattle Police Department, both White, described Lyles as presenting calmly at first, then suddenly brandishing a knife, eventually two.

 According to SPD’s Force Investigation Report(FIR), officers warned Lyles to get back, then McNew yelled out “Taser,” to which Anderson replied “I don’t have a Taser.”
 Seconds later, Anderson and McNew fired seven rounds on her, two through her back.

 When Lyles fell to the floor, her 2-year-old son moved toward her from the living room, where he’d seen it all, and climbed onto his mother’s body, near the kitchen where she lay face-down and riddled with bullets.